coralogix/terraform-provider-coralogix/docs/resources/dashboard.md

 - `scale_type` (String)
 - `sort_by` (String) The field to sort by.
 Can be one of unspecified, value, name.
 - `stack_definition` (Attributes) (see [below for nested schema](#nestedatt--layout--sections--rows--widgets--definition--bar_chart--stack_definition))
 - `unit` (String) The unit of the chart.
-Can be one of unspecified, milliseconds, mbytes, kibytes, seconds, euro_cents, microseconds, bytes, bytes_iec, gibytes, euro, usd, kbytes, gbytes, mibytes, usd_cents.
+Can be one of gbytes, euro_cents, euro, usd_cents, mbytes, microseconds, bytes, gibytes, unspecified, mibytes, usd, kbytes, seconds, bytes_iec, kibytes, milliseconds.
 - `xaxis` (Attributes) (see [below for nested schema](#nestedatt--layout--sections--rows--widgets--definition--bar_chart--xaxis))

 <a id="nestedatt--layout--sections--rows--widgets--definition--bar_chart--query"></a>